-If getting the ‘geisha experience’ is at the top of your Japanese travel itinerary then visiting the spectacular ancient city of Kyoto is a huge must.
-Sure there are a number of districts within Tokyo and Kanazawa which are great for seeing geisha’s but they are nowhere else as prevalent as they are in Kyoto.
+If getting the ‘geisha experience’ is on your Japanese travel itinerary, then visiting the spectacular city of Kyoto is a huge must.
+Sure there are some districts in Tokyo and Kanazawa, which are great places for seeing geisha, but they are nowhere else as prevalent as they are in Kyoto.
 After all, the old capital is from where they originated.
 Here we will reveal the four geisha districts of Kyoto.

 The Gion District